aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-image-effects/add-new-regular-layer/_index.md

 ---
-title: Export PSD to PNG & Add a New Regular Layer using Aspose.PSD for Java
+title: Export PSD to PNG & Add a New Regular Layer using Aspose.PSD for Java – aspose temporary license
 linktitle: Add a New Regular Layer to PSD
 second_title: Aspose.PSD Java API
-description: Learn how to export PSD to PNG and create a new PSD layer with Aspose.PSD for Java.
-This step‑by‑step aspose psd tutorial covers full psd image manipulation.
+description: Learn how to export PSD to PNG and create a new PSD layer with Aspose.PSD for Java using an aspose temporary license.
+This step‑by‑step tutorial covers psd image manipulation and set layer position.
 weight: 11
 url: /java/advanced-image-effects/add-new-regular-layer/
-date: 2025-11-27
+date: 2026-04-08
+keywords:
+- aspose temporary license
+- set layer position
+- psd image manipulation
+- create new psd layer
 ---

 {{< blocks/products/pf/main-wrap-class >}}